-16.46 From October to 1 December 1999 Watters continued to make inquiries about McAlinden's whereabouts.
-The process for instituting a PASS alert involved completing a form and faxing it to the NSW Police Information and Intelligence Centre, Field Services.
-Field Services then forwarded the request to the Australian Federal Police, which set up the PASS alert.
+16.46 From October to 1 December 1999 Watters continued to make inquiries about McAlinden's whereabouts.79 As part of this, he arranged for information about McAlinden to be given to the then Passenger Alert System - known as arranging a 'PASS alert'.
+The process for instituting a PASS alert involved completing a form and faxing it to the NSW Police Information and Intelligence Centre, Field Services.80 Field Services then forwarded the request to the Australian Federal Police, which set up the PASS alert.
 A fax reply would then be sent, confirming that the PASS alert was in force and that it would remain in force for 90 days or 180 days if a warrant existed.
-At that time Watters understood that a PASS alert would cause a 'flag' to appear on the system if the person who was the subject of the alert entered or left Australia.
-He explained:
+At that time Watters understood that a PASS alert would cause a 'flag' to appear on the system if the person who was the subject of the alert entered or left Australia.81 He explained:

 ...
 When you go through immigration, when you're flying out the country, they run the passport ... [through] the machine, and a PASS alert would alert that the person was wanted on a warrant.
-What would happen is they would detain the person, contact the Federal Police, and then, perhaps the same day or the next day, contact me with the NSW Police to come and arrest the person.
-82
+What would happen is they would detain the person, contact the Federal Police, and then, perhaps the same day or the next day, contact me with the NSW Police to come and arrest the person.82

-- 16.47 Watters said there were different levels of PASS alert, but when it was supported by a warrant for the arrest of a person (as was the case with McAlinden from 1 December 1999) it allowed for the person to be detained at an airport.
-He confirmed that in 1999 and 2000 a PASS alert would have had the effect of preventing a person from leaving or entering the country. - 16.48 At the time of taking out the warrant for McAlinden's arrest and arranging for the PASS alert Watters did not make further inquiries to ensure that the PASS alert was actually in force.
+- 16.47 Watters said there were different levels of PASS alert, but when it was supported by a warrant for the arrest of a person (as was the case with McAlinden from 1 December 1999)83 it allowed for the person to be detained at an airport.84 He confirmed that in 1999 and 2000 a PASS alert would have had the effect of preventing a person from leaving or entering the country.85 - 16.48 At the time of taking out the warrant for McAlinden's arrest and arranging for the PASS alert Watters did not make further inquiries to ensure that the PASS alert was actually in force.
 He

-&lt;sup>78 TOR 2, T75.16-76.36; T37.29-35 (Watters).
+78 TOR 2, T75.16-76.36; T37.29-35 (Watters).

-&lt;sup>79 Statement of Watters, dated 14 May 2013, ex 47, para 15.
+79 Statement of Watters, dated 14 May 2013, ex 47, para 15.

-&lt;sup>80 Request for pass entry re Denis McAlinden, dated 12 July 1999, ex 219, tab 303, pp 758-759; the Commission notes that the date of this document 12 July 1999 is not correct as it predates allegations by AE.
+80 Request for pass entry re Denis McAlinden, dated 12 July 1999, ex 219, tab 303, pp 758-759; the Commission notes that the date of this document 12 July 1999 is not correct as it predates allegations by AE.
 The NSW Police information and Intelligence Centre is now known as the New South Wales Police Force Operational Information Agency.

-&lt;sup>81 Statement of Watters, dated 19 June 2013, ex 48, paras 31-33.
+81 Statement of Watters, dated 19 June 2013, ex 48, paras 31-33.